-As the outbreak hit closer to home — and the news coverage became more alarming — you probably continue to wonder what this means for you, your family and your community.
+As new details emerge daily, you probably continue to wonder what this means for you, your family and your community.

-As the situation continues to evolve, infectious disease specialist Frank Esper, MD, encourages people to stay informed and follow common-sense practices like proper hand-washing and wearing cloth face masks in public to reduce the spread of viruses.
+As the situation continues to evolve, infectious disease specialist Frank Esper, MD, encourages people to stay informed and follow common-sense practices like proper hand-washing, social distancing and wearing cloth face masks in public to reduce the spread of viruses.

 “This virus warrants our attention because it can cause very severe disease — but in 80% of people who get it, it does not,” he says.

 Coronavirus is a family of viruses that are common in people and animals.
 They can cause a variety of illnesses, ranging from the common cold to severe pneumonia.

 Coronaviruses spread from person to person through droplets released when people who are infected cough or sneeze.
 These infected droplets can land on people nearby, who can then become infected if the virus gets into their body through their eyes, nose or mouth.

 So you could get COVID-19 from coming in close contact with an infected person who is coughing and sneezing, says Steven Gordon, MD, Chairman of the Department of Infectious Disease.
 That’s why the CDC recommends that you wear a cloth face mask in public to prevent the spread.
 Experts also suspect it may be possible to get it from touching a surface that has been contaminated with virus-containing droplets and then touching your eyes, nose or mouth.